 Additional documents may be required, and vehicles may not be released early if special circumstances exist.

-You may obtain release paperwork by calling (480) 635-7511.
+You may obtain release paperwork by scheduling a hearing at (480) 635-7511.
 You can leave a short message with your name, phone number, and report number #.
 Calls are returned in two business days.
 The $150 administrative fee is still required for a release after the 30-day period has expired.

 - You will be required to bring proper payment and documents for the release.

-Except for stolen or improperly impounded vehicles, the vehicle owner is responsible for all administrative, towing, and storage fees regardless of when the vehicle is released.
+Except for stolen vehicle, the driver at the time of the incident, will be responsible for all administrative, towing, and storage fees regardless of when the vehicle is released.

 What do I do after I obtain the Vehicle Release Form?